AI Responsible Use

 7. Internal governance

-This statement is the public-facing summary of our internal AI ethics and safety policy (RFC 010).
-The internal document is more detailed and includes engagement decision criteria, escalation paths, and review cadences.
+This statement is the public-facing summary of our internal AI ethics and safety policy.
+The internal document includes engagement decision criteria, escalation paths, and review cadences.